mmaia/simple-spring-kafka-stream/README.md

-This file contains step by step instructions on how to run this playground project.
+This file contains step-by-step instructions on how to run this playground project.

 ## Pre requisites